-- This lesson is designed to be completed using primarily the SPIKE App.
-Your students will create a simulation using the programming blocks without connecting to the SPIKE Prime Hub.
-If you prefer to facilitate this lesson using the SPIKE Prime Set, you can find building instructions in the Additional Resources section of this page.
+- This lesson is designed to be completed primarily using the SPIKE App.
+Your pupils will use the programming blocks to create a simulation without connecting to the SPIKE Prime Hub.
+If you would prefer to facilitate this lesson using the SPIKE Prime Set, you can find building instructions in the Additional Resources section of this page.

-- Make sure to watch the lesson video on this page.
+- Watch the lesson video on this page.

-- Read through the student material for this lesson via the link on this page, or in the SPIKE App.
+- Read through the pupil material for this lesson in the SPIKE App or via the link on this page.

 - Providing various methods of virtual collaboration.
 Here are some examples:

 - The topic of this lesson is metabolic energy.
-Your students will graph the virtual values of calories burned during exercise.
-These values are approximated for the MET (i.e., metabolic equivalent of task), which will allow them to explore different types of energy.
+Your pupils will graph the virtual values of the calories burned during exercise.
+These values are approximated for the MET (i.e. metabolic equivalent of task), which will allow them to explore different types of energy.
 This will open a broader discussion of kinetic and potential energy in the unit's later lessons.

-- Use various materials to engage your students on the topic of metabolic energy.
+- Use various materials to engage your pupils on the topic of metabolic energy.